Exercise 2

 Plot the data

-Try and figure out how you would use ggplot() and geom_point() to plot latitude and size in this dataset.
-Use any resources you like!
+Try and figure out how you would use ggplot() and geom_point() to plot latitude on the x axis and size on the y axis.

 Calculating the observed statistic